 New Jingle Package for 2013

-During 2013 we have been producing and introducing new jingles and IDs to CruiseOne.
+During 2013 we produced and introduced new jingles and IDs to CruiseOne.

 If you are an internet radio station and like the sound of the IDs we use on CruiseOne Radio, get in touch here and we will produce some for your station at a price to suit a low budget or non-profit station.